avsa242/tmf8828-spin/README.md

 * Imaging functionality not yet implemented (only dumps sensor packet)
 * API not finalized
 * debugging output embedded in driver
+* Firmware image not included in repository (pending approval from mfr)